 Photo Dynamic Therapy (PDT) for Treatment of Precancerous Lesions

 Traditional treatment of most skin cancers involves surgery and radiation to eliminate cancer cells.
 Now, a new and less invasive treatment option is available.
-Olansky Dermatology Associates, with two locations in Roswell and Atlanta, Georgia, is one of the few skin cancer specialists to now offer photo dynamic therapy (PDT) for the advanced treatment of precancerous lesions and other skin cancers.
+Olansky Dermatology & Aesthetics, with two locations in Roswell and Atlanta, Georgia, is one of the few skin cancer specialists to now offer photo dynamic therapy (PDT) for the advanced treatment of precancerous lesions and other skin cancers.

 Photo dynamic therapy (PDT) harnesses the power of light and combines it with special medications, called “photosensitizing agents,” to weaken and eliminate cancer cells.
 The drug is in the form of a cream that is rubbed into your skin throughout the area where precancerous lesions are located.
 After your skin has completely absorbed the drug, a special light is directed onto your skin for a brief period of time.
 The light activates the drugs which damage and help eliminate the cancer cells.

 In fact, some studies have shown that PDT may also work to disrupt and destroy the blood vessels that nourish these skin cancer cells, and even stimulate your immune system to begin fighting against the cancer.

 During testing and in actual application with skin cancer patients, PDT has demonstrated an effectiveness equal to standard surgery and radiation treatment.
 However, due to its minimally invasive nature, it costs much less, recovery is much faster and no long-term side effects have been detected.
 In addition, any scarring from PDT is smaller and may even be unnoticeable.